USS Carl Vinson (CVN 70) Sailors Man the Rails

 |0

-This work, USS Carl Vinson (CVN 70) Sailors Man the Rails, by PO3 Nicholas Carter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Carl Vinson (CVN 70) Sailors Man the Rails [Image 9 of 9], by PO3 Christian Huntington, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT